m4ttsch/omscs-notes-notes/secure-computer-systems/12-distributed-systems-2.md

 We want it so that M only loads a trusted OS, the TPM or boot ROM can store the OS digest and perform attestation.

 As part of the boot process we create a new certificate for the node.
 We make keys $(K_n, K_n^{-1})$ and have a certificate saying that $K_n \implies M \text{ as } OS$.
-M is going to protect $K_m^{-1}$ even from the operating system.
+We trust this certificate because it is signed by the machine which is trusted because it has a certificate from the CA. M is going to protect $K_m^{-1}$ even from the operating system which is why we use $K_n$.

 Once the OS is secured then we can perform user authentication and these users will launch processes that run on their behalf, and we can use attestation to make sure the processes running are the correct ones.

 ## Delegation

-When a user U logs into a node, M as OS, the node itself (M as OS) does not become the user U. What we want is that the node can launch programs that can act on behalf of the user U, not that the node can become the user.
+When a user U logs into a node, the node itself (M as OS) does not become the user U. What we want is that the node can launch programs that can act on behalf of the user U, not that the node can become the user.

 This is delegation.
 U delegates authority for M as OS to assert that a process P runs on behalf of U.

 This is different than "speaks for".
 If $N$ speaks for $U$ then $N$ can speak unconditionally on $U$'s behalf.
 If we do not want $N$ to become as powerful as $U$ then we use delegation.
 Delegation transfers limited authority.